adam-hurwitz/build-oi/hackmd/hackmd-about-and-features.md

     - Create a table
     - Add and remove rows and columns
     - Set the text alignment
+- Word and character counts
+    - Bottom-right corner of the editor view
+    - Click for word count
 - Test HackMD's version of Markdown vs. generic Markdown: View the markdown code in [Visual Studio Code (VS Code)](https://code.visualstudio.com/).
 - Customize themes and styles with Markdown and save to a template.
 - [How to Use Template](https://hackmd.io/s/how-to-use-template)